 - a complete blood count (CBC)

-- blood tests for specific antibodies
+- tests for specific antigens or antibodies

-- blood cultures
+- blood culture

 Pneumonia is often treated at home.
 Here are steps you can take to manage your recovery: